-Choosing your accommodations for an extended period abroad can be a struggle.
-One of the most discussed options when travelling or studying abroad is a homestay with a local family.
+Choosing your accommodations for your gap year can be a struggle.
+One of the most discussed options when traveling or studying abroad is a homestay with a local family.
 Homestays can be a rewarding experience and present an unrivaled opportunity for genuine cultural exchange.

 Living situations can range from a basic room-rental agreement to full-blown family immersion.
-Depending on what kind of experience you’re looking to have abroad, either side of that spectrum could either sound awesome or awful.
+Depending on what kind of experience you’re looking to have during your gap year homestay, either side of that spectrum could either sound awesome or awful.
 Here are a few pros and cons of living in a homestay abroad!

 The Pros of a Homestay Abroad

 One of most attractive factors of homestays is the cost.
 Homestays can sometimes be the cheaper option because they can include meals, laundry facilities, and maybe even some light cleaning services in the cost for room and board.
 You may be provided with a guaranteed number of meals each day, which can save you money for extra excursions and shopping.

 By living with locals rather than other travelers, homestays can provide a more authentic cultural experience.
 Depending on the level of involvement that you choose to have with your host family, a homestay can present an opportunity to experience the realities of daily life in the new country.
 Hosts will probably cook you local fare and you have an insider invitation to events or places that most other tourists and visitors would never even know of.
 Moreover, your family members can be your personal tour guides and may provide you tips and advice on surviving in your new environment.

 UC Berkeley student, Jade Quintero, describes the advantages she gained living with a host family: “They were super helpful in learning the culture, history and local traditions that we might not have learned otherwise.
 The food they provided was also a great advantage, as it was a big money-saver and often a healthier choice than what we could get at a restaurant.”